Tribe of Asher: Immigration

-Archaeological Context
+Archaeological context

 Phoenicia encompassing Acre, Achzib, and Tyre, places associated with the Tribe of Asher.
 Saarisalo and Doak conclude that the Asher region can be associated with historical Phoenicia; however, the nature of the toponym remains unknown.

 W. Max Müller suggested in his work Asien und Europa nach altägyptischen Denkmälern (1893) that the Egyptian topographical name 'Asru', which corresponds to the region of Western Galilee, might be associated with the Biblical Tribe of Asher.
 However, since 'Asru' corresponds to Seti I, who ruled before the arrival of the Israelites to the territory, Müller himself also challenges this possibility in the same work, it is also possible that region of Asher was not conquered by Israel but assimilated through contact instead.
 Theodore Nöldeke suggested that the name originally meant 'relic' or 'monument', as it is derived from the Semitic word for 'trace' or 'mark' by comparing it with the Arabic word ʔaṯṯar.
 Hence, the name was originally toponymical and became an ethnological term over time.
-Aapeli Saarisalo states that it is important to note that Asher, as described in Hebrew Bible, falls under the boundaries of Tyre and Acre which were important cities in the past, this possibly signifies that Asher was historical name for the locality that encompassed a region including Tell el-Fukhar (Kefar Akkho), Et-Tireh, Achshaph, Achziv and Kafr Manda; eventually lost connection to Israel and later on simply known part of Phoenicia however the local Jewish community seem to have flourished by the time of Josephus and possibly survived until Bar Kokhba revolt.
+Aapeli Saarisalo states that Asher, as described in Hebrew Bible, falls under the boundaries of Tyre and Acre which were important cities in the past, this possibly signifies that Asher was historical name for the locality that encompassed a region including Tell el-Fukhar (Kefar Akkho), Et-Tireh, Achshaph, Achziv and Kafr Manda; eventually lost connection to Israel and later on simply known part of Phoenicia however the local Jewish community seem to have flourished by the time of Josephus and possibly survived until Bar Kokhba revolt.

 Brian Doak simply states that places like Acre and Achziv were erroneously referred to as Asher in the Bible however they are "known" Phoenician places therefore concludes that tribe of Asher did not occupy territory in the region and the assessment is just faulty.
-Other theories include association of the Asher with Asshur and Heber, however these theories does not align with previous etymological assesments and the topological nature of the word therefore they seem to be only speculative and relies on outdated information on the matter.
+Other theories include association of the Asher with Asshur and Heber, however these theories does not align with previous etymological assessments and the topological nature of the word therefore they seem to be only speculative and relies on outdated information on the matter.
 Ultimately, the historical reality behind the tribe of Asher is unknown.